gracengu/energy_consumption/README.md

 ## 3. Set up virtual environment

-Setting up virtual environment avoids conflict in dependencies:
+**Note:** The instructions below is currently catering to pip users only.

-- For `pip` users
+Setting up virtual environment avoids conflicts in dependencies:

 To set up **virtual environment**, use the `virtualenv` command.